Boutillier's Brook

 Headwaters are critical ecosystems that contribute to the life of rivers.
 Read this article from American Rivers to understand the imperative for protecting small streams.

-The Hastings Conservation Commission has conducted four planting sessions on Boutillier's Brook where it meets the Saw Mill River, thanks to NYS DEC's Trees for Tribs grant program, and with help from numerous volunteer residents and Groundwork Hudson Valley's Green Team.
-Nine hundred trees and shrubs have been planted.
+The Hastings Conservation Commission has conducted five planting sessions on Boutillier's Brook where it meets the Saw Mill River, thanks to NYS DEC's Trees for Tribs grant program, and with help from numerous volunteer residents and Groundwork Hudson Valley's Green Team.
+Over nine hundred trees and shrubs have been planted.
 The area was formerly a mound of porcelain berry and Japanese knotweed with areas of mown lawn, all of which are shallow-rooted and provide little sustenance for area fauna.
 We will continue to remove invasive vines and knotweed and nurture the new plants to bring this riverine corridor to a healthier ecological state.
 Doing so will not only help mitigate erosion, but will also contribute to the health of the Saw Mill and Hudson rivers downstream.

 Plants are tubed to protect them from deer.
 Thanks to NYSDEC Trees for Tribs for the plants and equipment!